mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/UsingLinearFunctions.md

 ### Using arithmethic operators to build a linear function

-Arithmetic operators may be used in a more intuitive way to build linear functions, and parentheses may be used to alter precedence.
+Arithmetic operators may be used to build linear functions.
+Parentheses can be used to alter precedence.

 In the following examples x, y, z represent variables.